mraza007/videodownloader/README.md

     pyinstaller --clean --onefile pyinstaller.spec

-The EXE will be put into the `dist` directory within the script direcroy.
+The EXE will be put into the `dist` directory within the script directory.

 ### Contributing